brendangregg/perf-tools/README.md

 These tools are designed to be simple to use, easy to install, and provide advanced performance observability.
 This collection was written by Brendan Gregg (author of the DTraceToolkit).

-Many of these tools employ workarounds so that functionality is possible without certain kernel features.
-Because of this, many tools have caveats (see man pages), and their implementation should be considered a placeholder until certain kernel features, or new tracing subsystems, are added.
+Many of these tools employ workarounds so that functionality is possible on existing Linux kernels.
+Because of this, many tools have caveats (see man pages), and their implementation should be considered a placeholder until future kernel features, or new tracing subsystems, are added.

 ## Contents